nodeshift/nodejs-reference-architecture/docs/development/accessibility.md

 Accessibility tooling is generally not Node.js specific.
 However some tools are built in Node.js and are delivered through npm.
-They will, therefore, fit easily in a JavaScript or Node.js workflow when nessary.
+They will, therefore, fit easily in a JavaScript or Node.js workflow when necessary.
 For example:
 * [eslint-plugin-jsx-a11y](https://www.npmjs.com/package/eslint-plugin-jsx-a11y)
 * [axe-core](https://www.npmjs.com/package/axe-core)
 * [pa11y](https://www.npmjs.com/package/pa11y)